juunys/go-webcrawler/README.md

 # Go RSS Webcrawler
-This project is a rss webcrawler in go, that search for feed post every hour and store the data in the database.
+This project is a rss webcrawler in go, that search for feed post of selected urls every hour and store the data in the database.

 ## Requirements